|Nutrition Facts (per serving)|

 Watermelon punch is the ultimate summer party drink.
 It's even better when the punch bowl is the watermelon.
 It's a fun and easy way to add an extra wow factor to your backyard bash.

-With the average 15-pound watermelon, the recipe yields about 80 ounces of punch.
+With the average 15-pound watermelon, the recipe yields about 2 1/2 quarts (80 ounces) of punch.
 That's enough for 20 four-ounce servings or 12 six-ounce servings.
 It's easy to adjust the volume for different-sized watermelons.

 Make the Raspberry Lemonade